 We created a Data Protection Team which is focused on engineering improvements to our systems, processes and our products to comply with the standards required by the GDPR.

-Of course, all organizations processing personal data of EU citizens have their own separate compliance obligations.
+All organizations processing personal data of EU citizens have their own separate compliance obligations.
 This is true for our customers as much as it for us, and our customers must look to their own advisers to guide them through these processes.

 these should be updated to communicate to your own customers and other users how you are using our systems (and any other similar services).
 These disclosure obligations are more important than ever under the GDPR, including the important obligation to be transparent about the third parties (including us) with whom you are sharing personal data of your users.

 control over the data we store and process for our customer's monitored domains and apps.
 Customers need to manage their visitor/user experience to make sure they have robust privacy notices and, where necessary, implement compliant consent experiences.

-appropriate provisions for personal data we store, and balance the risks and responsibilities between our customers (the data "controllers") and us (the data "processor").
-If you are in the EU, we ask that you sign or update a contract with us incorporating terms to clearly establish our respective data processing roles, in compliance with the GDPR and other generally acceptable privacy laws.
+appropriate provisions for the personal information we store, and balance the risks and responsibilities between our customers (the data "controllers") and us (the data "processor").
+If you have an older offline contract with Parse.ly, we ask that you sign or update a contract with us incorporating terms to clearly establish our respective data processing roles, in compliance with the GDPR and other generally acceptable privacy laws.
 This reflects our role as a data "processor" under the GDPR, processing data on your behalf as the data "controller".
 Our standard product terms as of May, 2018 already incorporate this language.